AmritaTMS/TMSFlutter/README.md

 # TMSFlutter
-A timesheet management system for institutions
+A timesheet management system for institutions.